akihikodaki/akihikodaki/README.md

 ## Telling Something to Me

-If you thank me or something, just give a star on GitHub.
+If you thank me or something, just please give a star on GitHub.
 If you have a question on this document, comment on GitHub.

 If you want to tell me anything else or if you don't want to use GitHub: